Value Measurement vs. Eye Tracking

 Computer-mounted eye tracking cameras need good lighting and require limiting movements, creating a generally unnatural experience.

 All eye tracking technologies require an initial calibration, and often necessitate constant recalibration to ensure the data is accurate and useable.
+Accuracy drifts measurably over a single session, and varies with participant physiology."

 Face-mounted eye tracking glasses can be bulky and attract unwanted attention, making the experience less natural for the consumer.